-Pleasanton Elementary School placed in the bottom 50% of all schools in Nebraska for overall test scores (math proficiency is top 50%, and reading proficiency is bottom 50%) for the 2018-19 school year.
+Pleasanton Elementary School placed in the bottom 50% of all schools in Nebraska for overall test scores (math proficiency is bottom 50%, and reading proficiency is bottom 50%) for the 2020-21 school year.

-The percentage of students achieving proficiency in math is 50-54% (which is approximately equal to the Nebraska state average of 52%) for the 2018-19 school year.
-The percentage of students achieving proficiency in reading/language arts is 45-49% (which is lower than the Nebraska state average of 52%) for the 2018-19 school year.
+The percentage of students achieving proficiency in math is 25-29% (which is lower than the Nebraska state average of 46%) for the 2020-21 school year.
+The percentage of students achieving proficiency in reading/language arts is 40-44% (which is lower than the Nebraska state average of 48%) for the 2020-21 school year.

 The student:teacher ratio of 15:1 is higher than the Nebraska state level of 12:1.

-Minority enrollment is 1% of the student body (majority Hispanic), which is lower than the Nebraska state average of 34% (majority Hispanic).
+Minority enrollment is 2% of the student body (majority Hispanic and American Indian), which is lower than the Nebraska state average of 35% (majority Hispanic).

 The teacher population of 11 teachers has stayed relatively flat over five school years.